actualbudget/docs/docs/schedules.md

 ![Change upcoming length](/img/schedules/schedules-upcoming-length-dialog.png)

 If you change the upcoming length to _1 week_, only transactions scheduled within the next week will appear as forthcoming.
-The _Monthly movie susbcription_, _the Mortgage_, and the _Water melon subscription_ will now show as upcoming transactions.
+The _Monthly movie subscription_, _the Mortgage_, and the _Water melon subscription_ will now show as upcoming transactions.

 ![Change upcoming length](/img/schedules/schedules-upcoming-new-list.png)